FREQUENTLY ASKED QUESTIONS

 Families have the option of paying the player fees in full or monthly payments (September 1-June 1).
 A $250 down payment is due when signing with our program to secure your roster spot as well.

 Is playing time guaranteed?

 Playing time is not guaranteed at this level; however, the coaching staff will develop your athlete to best fit his/her needs as well as the needs of the team.
 It should be understood that improvement will come through practice and how hard your athlete works outside of practice (not just at TCat practices).
-The coaching staff will play the players who work the hardest and whom they feel gives the team the best opportunity to win and be competitive.
+The coaching staff will play the players who work the hardest and whom they feel gives the team the best opportunity to be competitive.